vidavidorra/commitlint-plugin-function-rules/README.md

-# Commitlint plugin function rules
+# commitlint plugin function rules

-Commitlint plugin to define rules as functions.
+commitlint plugin to define rules as functions.

 <a name="toc"></a>